Selection (Mouse, 1 Finger or Stylus)

 CPU vs GPU

-The current implementation of Mandelbrot Viewer is not using native graphics acceleration.
+The current stable version of Mandelbrot Viewer is not using native graphics acceleration.
 Therefore the benchmark will only tell you something about classic (multi-core) CPU performance.
-Implementing GPU support would be nice but is currently not in scope.

 Installing – Progressive Web App (PWA)

 On mobile devices and in Chromium browsers for desktop operating systems, Mandelbrot Viewer can be installed like an app:

 On iOS: Use "Add to Home Screen" in the menu.

 In Chrome on a desktop computer: Use the Install icon in the address bar.

 Mandelbrot Viewer uses URL parameters for deep linking.
 These can be altered manually to change the view or to create a link.